Introducing The Dish Pack!

 (4) The 4th (top) layer: This layer is often needed to fill the box completely.
 This may consist of food wrap boxes, utensils, cutting boards, and the like, depending on the room left.
 The trick is to find something that fills the box close to, but not exceeding, the inside bottom of the closed lid.
 If the distance is very close, crumpled packing paper should be used.
 Top the box with packing paper, but don't over-stuff it!

 And please remember that a well-packed dish pack never bulges on the top or bottom or sides.

 The third rule of packing dishes: Use the "packet method!"

-Packing and moving your prized dishes can be accomplished with great success ii you use the "layer method" we have outlined above.
+Packing and moving your prized dishes can be accomplished with great success, if you use the "layer method" outlined above.

 © Copyright Avatar Relocation, All Rights Reserved